wmorgan/dcos-docs/1.8/administration/virtual-networks/index.md

 Additionally, virtual networks enable you to provide each container in the system with a unique IP address (“IP-per-container”).
 This removes the need to worry about potentially overlapping ports in applications, or the need to use nonstandard ports for services to avoid overlapping.
 IP-per-container functionality also allows you to generate any number of instances of a class of tasks and have them all listen on the same port so that clients don’t have to do port discovery.

 A virtual network enables you to run applications that require intra-cluster connectivity, like Cassandra, HDFS, and Riak.
 Your application can treat the various containers on your network like an end host, making it easier to enforce network isolation.
-This way, you can run multiple instances of DC/OS services without needing to manage ports.
+This way you can run multiple instances of DC/OS services without needing to manage ports.
 You can also create multiple virtual networks to isolate different portions of your organization, for instance, development, marketing, and production.

-**Note:** Isolation guarantees among subnets depend on your CNI implementation and/or your firewall policies. <!-- maybe put this on thet isolation page? -->

 [Learn how to use virtual networks in your applications](/docs/1.8/usage/virtual-networks/).